Reduce stress in four easy steps

 The solution: Find meaningful connections

-If you’re craving new or more meaningful connections, start to regularly visit local cafes, clubs, churches or recreational centres.
-New friendships, surprise connections and the human touch can ease stress, helping to shift the body into a more relaxed and reparative state.
+New friendships and surprise connections can ease stress, helping to shift the body into a more relaxed and reparative state.

 Step 3: Reduce stress in your body

 “When we’re having a bad day, we experience stress as a physical sensation: the tightening stomach; the lurch in the stomach; dryness in the mouth; restless motion in the leg,” says Dr Chatterjee.

 “What’s not so intuitively obvious is that the body can also be the cause of stress.”